-Since 6th April 2012, employees with two years of continuous employment - whether full or part-time - generally have had rights not to be unfairly dismissed.
-Employees who started employment before 6th April 2012 are still able to claim for unfair dismissal with a qualifying period of one year.
+Employees with two years of continuous employment - whether full or part-time - generally have had rights not to be unfairly dismissed.

 Employment is presumed to be continuous unless you, as the employer, can demonstrate otherwise.
 Absence, or even leaving the job temporarily due to sickness, injury, lay-off or other reasons may or may not affect continuity.
 If there are successive periods of employment and non-employment, continuity of employment will be assessed by taking into account the relative lengths of those periods and the underlying intent/expectations of the employer/employee.
 Mutuality of obligation between the parties is relevant for this purpose.

-Continuity of employment will also normally be assumed in the event of transfer of an undertaking.
+Continuity of employment will also normally be assumed in the event of transfer of an undertaking (TUPE transfer).

 Qualifying Period Inapplicable with Discrimination

 Be especially careful where discrimination is alleged.
-In such cases, the two year qualifying period does not apply and it should also be noted that there is no limit on compensation levels in such discrimination cases.
+In such cases, the two-year qualifying period does not apply.
+It should also be noted that there is no limit on compensation levels in such discrimination cases.